Skip to main content

 Sleekplan's differentiator is its in-app widget.
 Instead of sending users to an external feedback portal, you can embed voting boards, a roadmap, and a changelog directly inside your product.
 This increases feedback volume because users never leave your app.

-Sleekplan also includes a satisfaction scoring feature that measures user sentiment over time — a useful signal when combined with feature request data.
+Sleekplan also includes a satisfaction scoring feature that measures user sentiment over time.
+A useful signal when combined with feature request data.
 For teams focused on product discovery, having feedback collection inside the product removes friction.

 Pricing: Free (limited), Indie $13/month, Business $33/month, Enterprise custom